 To develop a truly safe campus, the college expects students, faculty, staff and guests to assume responsibility for their own personal safety and the security of their belongings.
-The college encourages you to report promptly and accurately any suspicious or criminal activities you may see.
-Student Life personnel, in addition to the security department staff-and others you know and/or trust-can assist you in notifying the authorities of criminal activities.
+The college encourages you to report promptly and accurately any suspicious or criminal activities, safety concerns or other emergencies occurring on campus.
+Student Life personnel, in addition to the security department staff-and others you know and/or trust-can assist you in notifying law enforcement authorities of criminal activities.
+Reports received will be communicated to those responsible for responding (as listed below) and measures appropriate to the situation will be taken.